WEB a

 - used dithering

-- Snake, 2048, and freecell games over SSH, with color and global highscores:
+Snake, 2048, and freecell games over SSH, with color and global

 ssh play@ascii.town